 - Supplemental material consisting of maps, pictures, charts, etc.

-- Biography and selected documents printed, collated, contextualized, and bound professionally, with your choice of a cloth or high-quality leather ($100 additional charge), and mailed with insured postage (additional copies, perfect for extended family, are available for an added cost)
+- The biography and selected documents printed, collated, contextualized, and bound professionally, with your choice of a cloth or high-quality leather ($100 additional charge), and mailed with insured postage.
+Additional copies, perfect for extended family, are available for an added cost.

 Do your historians research veterans from conflicts other than World War II?